jwparker1797/gis/post_ideas.md

 - Why do I need to use Notebooks?
 - What are web components?
 And what are they React-ing to?
 - Why are my python environments messed up?
+- How do I get this script to run automagically?